ItsZeusBro/Hydra/README.md

 ### There are no API's or Libraries in this abstraction.
 Every machine just depends on a type of input
 - In otherwords, every Computable Machine expects a certain source of data, its type, and its structure.
 - If this is not provided correctly into the machine, it is just ignored by the Computable.
-Please See Moira and Lachesis.
+Please See Moira and Clotho.
 - This means error handling is premptive and seperate from the code that does something.
-- If your code recieves proper input, it should just execute without error (that is Moira), or not execute at all (that is Lachesis)
+- If your code recieves proper input, it should just execute without error (that is Moira), or not execute at all (that is Clotho)
     - There is no in-between, because that is a security vulnerability.
 (That is Hydra)